-Because of the unresponsiveness of the global community, ocean acidification is not going to stop or reverse in the foreseeable future, putting a huge strain on the health of the reefs.
-Moreover, Vanuatu is already in an area where the SST is hovering close to the trigger-temperature for coral-bleaching (29.5°C), and coral-bleaching episodes are highly likely to be extended dramatically because of the increases in sea surface temperatures.
+Because of the unresponsiveness of the global community, ocean acidification is not going to stop in the foreseeable future, putting a huge strain on the health of the reefs.
+Moreover, Vanuatu is already in an area where the SST is hovering close to the trigger-temperature for coral-bleaching (29.5°C), and coral-bleaching episodes are going to be extended dramatically because of the increase of sea surface temperatures.
 This is going to deteriorate the existing reefs, decreasing their attractiveness for tourism, their ability to be a niche for fish as well as their contribution to Vanuatu's coastal defence.